ioccc-src/mkiocccentry/dbg.md

  *      ...
  */
 extern void fdbg(FILE *stream, int level, char const *fmt, ...);

+/*
+ * sndbg - write a verbosity level allowed debug message, to a string *
+ * given:
+ *      str     pointer to buffer in which to write a message
+ *      size    size of buffer, including space for a final NUL byte
+ *      level   write message if >= verbosity level
+ *      fmt     printf format
+ *      ...
+ */
+extern void sndbg(char *str, size_t size, int level, char const *fmt, ...);
 ```

 The `level` argument determines if the debug message is written.
 If `level` is